One of most overlooked causes of acne is hidden chemicals and toxins.

-What’s also interesting is that SLS is proven to be much more irritating in people whose skin is already compromised, including people with atopic dermatitis and weakened skin barrier function.
-Clear-skinned people might breath a sigh of relief, but SLS itself is proven to weak the skin barrier.
-So what you have is a cumulative effect, with SLS weakening and weakening your skin until the dam finally breaks and irritation finally kicks in.
+Interestingly, SLS is proven to be more irritating in people whose skin is already compromised, including people with atopic dermatitis and weakened skin barrier function.
+Clear-skinned people might breath a sigh of relief, but SLS itself weakens the skin barrier.
+Many people speak of using shampoo for months with no irritation, but suddenly developing a sodium lauryl sulfate sensitivity.
+This is a common story with sodium lauryl sulfate, and cumulative damage is almost certainly why.
+SLS will continuously weaken your skin until the dam finally breaks and irritation finally kicks in.

 Are there any internal dangers?

+Glutathione depletion is one of the most overlooked dangers of environmental chemicals.
 Other detoxification pathways exist, like the P450 enzyme which metabolises caffeine.
 But while not all contaminating chemicals have been tested, from what I’ve seen well over half are detoxified by GST.
-Many people deem certain chemicals to be safe because no pro-inflammatory or antioxidant-depleting side effects have been proven, but depletion of glutathione’s ingredients is a mechanism that very few consider.
+Many people deem certain chemicals to be safe because no pro-inflammatory or antioxidant-depleting side effects have been proven, but indirect glutathione depletion is rarely considered.

-The danger of plastic is chiefly the inflammatory phthalate chemicals they contain, but the bigger danger is the implication of what other contaminants might be hiding.
+The danger of plastic is chiefly the inflammatory phthalates they contain, but the bigger danger is the implication of what other contaminants might be hiding.
 This applies to tap water, cosmetics, shampoo, agricultural crops and more.
 Fragrances in fabric softeners and perfumes don’t even have to be listed in the United States, much less the mutant volatile compounds they create (see the pillowcase article).